sagar-jadhav/docker-examples/lab_sessions/Dockerize_Shell_Script_Lab_2.md

 ```

 ### Step3 - Launch the container for web server (wordpress image) on host 1
+In this step we are going to launch the web server container using wordpress image <br/>
 Search Wordpress image
 ```
 docker search wordpress